hyperledger/besu-docs/docs/Reference/Config-Items.md

 description: Configuration items specified in the Hyperledger Besu genesis file
 <!--- END of page meta data -->

+# Genesis File

+The genesis file contains [network configuration items](#configuration-items) and [genesis block parameters](#genesis-block-parameters).

-# Configuration Items
+## Configuration Items

-Network configuration items are specified in the Hyperledger Besu genesis file.
+Network configuration items are specified in the genesis file in the `config` object.

 | Item                | Description                                                                                                                              |
 |---------------------|-:----------------------------------------------------------------------------------------------------------------------------------------|